CODE OF ETHICS

 1. Purpose and scope of application

-It has always been Moleskine's approach to adopt the highest of ethical standards, both in the way the company does business and how it interacts with internal and external entities/individuals ("stakeholders").
-The purpose of this Code of Ethics (hereafter "the Code") is to reaffirm the company's deep-seated commitment to meeting the highest standards of legal and ethical conduct in its commercial dealings.
-The Moleskine brand was founded in 1997, reproducing the type of legendary notebooks used by artists and intellectuals over the past two centuries.
-Today the Moleskine name is identified with a family of nomadic objects: notebooks, diaries, jotters, bags, writing instruments and reading accessories, dedicated to our mobile identity.
-Indispensable companions to the creative and imaginative professions of our time, bound up tightly with the digital world.
-Moleskine S.p.A. (hereafter "Moleskine" or "the company") is a creative company experiencing continual growth.
-It can today count on a vast network of partners and associates.
-Its head office is in Milan.
-Moleskine America, Inc. is the American affiliate, with offices in New York, established in 2008; Moleskine Asia Ltd is the Asia-Pacific affiliate, with offices in Hong Kong, established at the end of 2011; Moleskine Shanghai was established in 2012.
-This Code is applicable to Moleskine SpA, and the following addressees are subject to its provisions: members of the management boards, the proxy holders, employees and contractors of the company, regular suppliers that contribute to the company's value chain, commercial partners and all those who act directly or indirectly, permanently or temporarily, in the name of and on behalf of the company (hereafter, for short, "Addressees" and, individually, "the Addressee").
+Moleskine SpA is the Holding Company of Moleskine Group (hereafter "the Group").
+The Group, which is present in approximately 113 countries, designs, markets and sells a series of objects for the creative class and dedicated to our mobile identity: notebooks, diaries, jotters, bags, writing instruments and reading accessories.
+The Moleskine brand was founded in 1997, reproducing the type of legendary notebooks used by artists and intellectuals over the past two centuries: among them Vincent van Gogh, Pablo Picasso, Ernest Hemingway, and Bruce Chatwin and since 1 January 2007, Moleskine has also become the name of the company that owns the worldwide trademark rights for the brand.
+In the fall of 2006, Modo&Modo was purchased by SGCapital Europe, now Syntegra Capital.
+Since April 2013 Moleskine SpA is listed at the Borsa Italiana, the Italian stock exchange.
+Moleskine is a creative Group enjoying continuing growth.
+It has more than 250 employees and a vast network of partners and consultants.
+The headquarter is located in Milan.
+It has always been Moleskine's approach to adopt the highest of ethical standards, both in the way the Group does business and how it interacts with internal and external entities/individuals ("stakeholders").
+The purpose of this Code of Ethics (hereafter "the Code") is to reaffirm the Group's deep-seated commitment to meeting the highest standards of legal and ethical conduct in its commercial dealings.
+This Code is applicable to Moleskine Group, and the following addressees are subject to its provisions: members of the management boards, the proxy holders, employees and contractors of the Group, regular suppliers that contribute to the Group's value chain, commercial partners and all those who act directly or indirectly, permanently or temporarily, in the name of and on behalf of the Group (hereafter, for short, "Addressees" and, individually, "the Addressee").
 All those subject to the Code are asked to accept and adhere to the values contained therein.
-Customers are asked to take note of the adoption of the Code by the company and to undertake to adhere to the values contained therein, in the belief that this matter is of fundamental importance for maintaining a business relationship.
-Any non-compliance by customers with the principles contained in the Code shall be evaluated, so that the rights and interest of the company are protected.
-All those subject to this Code must do whatever possible to avoid even the semblance of illicit behaviour, and are required to adhere to the highest ethical and legal standards, and to comply with the law, in order to safeguard the integrity and reputation of the company.
+Customers are asked to take note of the adoption of the Code by the Group and to undertake to adhere to the values contained therein, in the belief that this matter is of fundamental importance for maintaining a business relationship.
+Any non-compliance by customers with the principles contained in the Code shall be evaluated, so that the rights and interest of the Group are protected.
+All those subject to this Code must do whatever possible to avoid even the semblance of illicit behaviour, and are required to adhere to the highest ethical and legal standards, and to comply with the law, in order to safeguard the integrity and reputation of the Group.

 2. Corporate mission